maiziex/Aquila/README.md

 Aquila outputs an overall contig file “Aquila_Contig_chr*.fasta” for each chromosome, and one contig file for each haplotype: “Aquila_Contig_chr*_hp1.fasta” and “Aquila_Contig_chr*_hp2.fasta”.
 For each contig, the header, for an instance, “>36_PS39049620:39149620_hp1” includes contig number “36”, phase block start coordinate “39049620”, phase block end coordinate “39149620”, and haplotype number “1”.
 Within the same phase block, the haplotype number “hp1” and “hp2” are arbitrary for maternal and paternal haplotypes.
 For some contigs from large phase blocks, the headers are much longer and complex, for an instance, “>56432_PS176969599:181582362_hp1_ merge177969599:178064599_hp1-177869599:177969599_hp1”.
 “56” denotes contig number, “176969599” denotes the start coordinate of the final big phase block, “181582362” denotes the end coordinate of the final big phase block, and “hp1” denotes the haplotype “1”.
 “177969599:178064599_hp1” and “177869599:177969599_hp1” mean that this contig is concatenated from minicontigs in small chunk (start coordinate: 177969599, end coordinate: 178064599, and haplotype: 1) and small chunk (start coordinate: 177869599, end coordinate: 177969599, and haplotype: 1).

 ## Assembly Based Variants Calling and Phasing:
-##### For example, you can use "Assemlby_results_S12878" as input directory to generate a VCF file which includes SNPs, small Indels and SVs.
+##### For example, you can use "Assemlby_results_S12878" as input directory to generate a VCF file which includes SNPs, small Indels and SVs, and the phased profile of all them.
 ##### Please check check <a href="https://github.com/maiziex/Aquila/blob/master/Assembly_based_variants_call/README.md/">Assembly_based_variants_call_and_phasing</a> for details.